collectd/collectd/README.md

 - mingw64-x86_64-zlib
 - pkg-config

-To build, just run the `build.sh' script in your Cygwin terminal.
+To build, just run the `build.sh` script in your Cygwin terminal.
 By default, it installs to "C:/Program Files/collectd".
 You can change the location by setting the INSTALL_DIR
 variable: